google/reflectable.dart/reflectable/README.md

 Several parts of the library have not yet been implemented.
 In particular, the following parts are still missing:

-- Side-tagging, i.e., the ability to annotate a class in another file.
-- Library-mirrors (hence top-level functions).
-- Generic types.
-- Reflection on closures.
+- Reflection on functions/closures.
 - Private members.
 There is currently no support for reflection on private members, as this would require special support from the runtime for accessing private names from other libraries.
+- uri's of libraries.
+The transformer framework does not give us access to good uri's of libraries, so these are currently only partially supported (a unique uri is generated for each library, but it is not related to the location of the file).
+- Generic types (would require more runtime support for a useful implementation).

 ## Feature requests and bug reports